-Stock shares are a simple way to access the market because they can be purchased with an online broker or financial advisor.
+Shares or stock are a simple way to access the market, because you can purchase them through an online broker or financial adviser.

 - Investing is simple and accessible.

-- Futures are volatile investments.
-No one can predict with any degree of certainty how the pice of coffee will fluctuate.
+- Futures are volatile — you can’t predict with certainty how prices will fluctuate.

-- The risk of losing your investment is high, small moves against you can mean big losses.
+- Risk of losing your investment is high, as small moves against you can spell big losses.

-- Futures expire.
-Failure to exercise them prior to expiry makes them worthless.
+- Failure to exercise futures prior to expiration renders them worthless.

-The price of coffee can fluctuate depending on a range of factors, many of which are out of our control, making the commodity volatile and unpredictable.
-These factors include:
+The price of coffee fluctuates depending on a range of factors, many of which are out of our control, resulting in a volatile and unpredictable commodity: